Darrell S. Cole: Battle of Iwo Jima

-The Battle of Iwo Jima was fought between the United States and the Japanese Empire, in February and March 1945 during the Pacific Campaign of World War II.
+The Battle of Iwo Jima was fought between the United States and the Empire of Japan, in February and March 1945 during the Pacific Campaign of World War II.
 Ground fighting on the island took place over approximately 36 days; lasting from the landings of February 17 to a final Japanese charge the morning of March 26, 1945.
 The U.S. invasion, known as Operation Detachment, was charged with the mission of capturing the island's airfields.
 The Japanese positions on the island were heavily fortified, with vast bunkers, hidden artillery, and 18 kilometers (11 mi) of tunnels.

 On February 19, Sergeant Cole led his machine gun section ashore in the D-Day assault of Iwo Jima.
 Moving forward with the initial assault wave, a hail of fire from two enemy emplacements halted his section's advance.
 Sergeant Cole personally destroyed them with hand grenades.
 His unit continued to advance until pinned down for a second time by enemy fire from three Japanese gun emplacements.
 One of these emplacements was destroyed by a machine-gunner in Cole's squad.
 When his machine guns jammed, armed only with a pistol and one hand grenade, Sergeant Cole made a one-man attack against the two remaining gun emplacements.
 Twice he returned to his own lines for additional grenades and continued the attack under fierce enemy fire until he had succeeded in destroying the enemy strong points.

 Upon returning to his own squad, he was killed by an enemy grenade.
 As a result of his one-man attack, Sergeant Cole's company could move forward against the fortifications and attain their ultimate objective.
 Sergeant Cole was initially buried in the 4th Marine Division Cemetery on Iwo Jima, but at the request of his father, his remains were returned to the United States to be buried in Parkview Cemetery, Farmington, Missouri.